Dynatrace/OneAgent-SDK-for-Java/README.md

 ### Trace SQL database requests

 A SQL database request is traced by calling `traceSqlDatabaseRequest`.
+For details about usage see the [OneAgentSDK specification](https://github.com/Dynatrace/OneAgent-SDK#database)

 ```
 String sql = "SELECT * FROM transformationdata WHERE transformation_id = " + id;